Self-consistent study of topological superconductivity in two-dimensional quasicrystals: INTRODUCTION

 \section{INTRODUCTION}

 There are growing appeals for quasicrystals (QCs), unconventional materials with quasiperiodic order and rotational symmetry that is forbidden by crystallography \cite{Lalena_2006}, from the fundamental as well as application points of view.
 Mathematically, a QC can be obtained as projection of a periodic lattice in higher-dimensional space (`hyperspace' or superspace) called a hypercubic lattice onto lower dimensions.
 It is this relation of quasiperiodicity to higher dimensions that makes QCs all the more interesting, with additional degrees of freedom such as phasons and capability of hosting topological phenomena \cite{Kraus_2016,Zilberberg_2021,Fan_2022,Koshino_2022}.
 While research on QCs has a long history since its first discovery in 1984 \cite{Shechtman_1984,Levine_1984,Steurer_2018}, QCs have recently been studied intensively \cite{Nagao_2015,Dotera_2017,Yoshida_2019,Chang_2021,Tamura_2021}.
 QCs have been realised not only in solid-state materials, but also in optical systems \cite{Guidoni_1997,Verbin_2013,Bandres_2016} and quasicrystalline monolayers assembled on substrates \cite{Ledieu_2004,Sharma_2005,Ledieu_2008,Smerdon_2008,Forster_2013,Collins_2017}.
-Superconductivity has been discovered in an icosahedral Al-Zn-Mg quasicrystal \cite{Kamiya_2018} and a van der Waals-layered Ta-Te quasicrystal \cite{Tokumoto_2023}.
-Theoretically, conventional \cite{Araujo_2019} as well as unconventional \cite{Sakai_2017,Sakai_2019} superconductivity in QCs has been discussed.
+Superconductivity has been discovered in an icosahedral Al-Zn-Mg quasicrystal \cite{Kamiya_2018} and a van der Waals-layered Ta-Te quasicrystal \cite{Tokumoto_23}.
+Theoretically, unconventional features of superconductivity in QCs have been discussed in terms of the attractive Hubbard model \cite{Sakai_2017,Araujo_2019,Takemori_2020} and its extension \cite{Sakai_2019}.
 Moreover, recent theoretical studies have focused on QCs as topological materials.
 For example, the integer quantum Hall effect \cite{Kraus_2013,Tran_2015,Fuchs_2018}, the quantum spin Hall effect \cite{Huang_2018,Huang_2018_2,Huang_2019}, and higher-order topological phases \cite{Varjas_2019,Chen_2020} have been explored.
 It has also been shown that QCs can host weak topological superconductivity phases, which can be characterised by a real-space weak topological invariant \cite{Fulga_2016}.